-The credit agreement with the Lenders contains financial covenants relating to maintaining maximum leverage and minimum debt service coverage.
+The revolving credit facility contains financial covenants relating to maintaining maximum leverage and minimum debt service coverage.
 The 5.875% Senior Notes Indenture contains a financial covenant relating to times interest earned.
-We were in compliance with all debt covenants as of July 31, 2013.
+We were in compliance with all debt covenants as of October 31, 2013.